-I took the plunge and purchased a larger, manual drum carder from Clemes & Clemes at Madrona Fiber Arts Retreat this past weekend.
+I took the plunge and bought a larger manual drum carder from Clemes & Clemes at the Madrona Fiber Arts Retreat this weekend.

 Why?
-I have been wanting an electric drive drum carder since the early 90’s.
-I debated if it was an expense I really wanted to take on, but when I get set on something I just go for it.
-The Clemes & Clemes Elite Convertible can be changed over to electric.
-I probably would have purchased the whole bit if he had had the electric kit to go with it.
+I have wanted an electric drive drum carder since the early 90s.
+I debated whether it was a cost I really wanted to take on, but when I get fixated on something, I just go for it.
+The Clemes & Clemes Elite Convertible can be converted to electric.
+I probably would have bought the whole kit if he had had the electric attachment to go with it.

 IMG_5001

-I already have a Louet Jr drum carder and it works just fine, but the size of the batts that are coming off the new drum carder are amazing.
+I already own a Louet Jr drum carder, and it works perfectly, but the size of the batts coming off the new drum carder is amazing.

-We all have our tools for spinning.
-A spindle or wheel, maybe hand cards or wool combs.
-It’s just part of who we are and what we do.
-I am hoping with this larger drum carder I can process the fleeces I purchase with ease and swiftness.
+We all have our tools for spinning—such as a spindle or wheel, maybe hand cards or wool combs.
+It’s simply part of who we are and what we do.
+I hope that with this larger drum carder, I can process the fleeces I purchase more easily and quickly.

-Again, when I started spinning in the early 90’s, I wanted so many things that as a young parent I just could not afford.
+Again, when I started spinning in the early 90s, I wanted so many things that, as a young parent, I just couldn’t afford.
 One of the tools was a Patrick Green Wool Picker.
-I found one in a book by Paula Simmons that made my heart go pitter-patter.
-Alas, that never came to be.
-It was hand picking for me.
+I came across one in a book by Paula Simmons that made my heart race.
+Sadly, that never happened.
+It was a matter of personal choice for me.

-In 2012, I found this wonderfully made, easy to store, you won’t take a finger off as nearly as quick as a Patrick Green picker-picker.
-It just opens up those locks quick as a wink and captures the bits in the bottom than can be easily disposed of.
-I would recommend this to anyone who is interested in buying one.
+In 2012, I found this wonderfully made, easy-to-store tool that you won’t get your finger caught in as easily as a Patrick Green picker-picker.
+It opens those locks quickly and captures the bits at the bottom that can be easily disposed of.
+I would recommend this to anyone interested in buying one.
 The seller is Kaydessa on Etsy.
-Very reasonable in price for a tool you will use forever!
+Very reasonably priced for a tool you’ll use forever!

 IMG_5020

 I washed this Romney lamb fleece, Dixie’s Girl, last week.
-It was ready for a bit of picking and carding.
+It was ready for some picking and carding.

 IMG_5019

-Here is the first batt off the drum carder after only two passes.
+Here is the first batch off the drum carder after only two passes.
 By the third pass, the licker didn’t even pick up any of the thrums.
 Happy dance.

 IMG_5032

 I could easily send the wool out to a mill for processing.
-The downside to that is the processing fee for one fleece could be in the $100 range along with shipping and the time-frame.
-Well, I just don’t want to wait five months to have my fleece returned to me.
+The downside is that the processing fee for one fleece might be around $100, plus shipping and the time frame.
+Well, I just don’t want to wait five months to get my fleece back.

 I have no grand plans to make batts and sell them, just like I don’t spin and sell my yarn.
-It’s just something I do, something I enjoy and something I can share with my fiber friends.
+It’s simply something I do, enjoy, and share with my fiber friends.

 What processes do you do?
-Do you like to process wool from start to finish or do you prefer to purchase rovings, natural or indie-dyed for you spinning pleasure?
+Do you prefer to process wool from start to finish, or do you like to buy rovings, whether natural or indie-dyed, for your spinning enjoyment?

-No matter your style, I hope you find the right tools of the trade for you.
+No matter your style, I hope you find the right tools for your trade.

 Card on!